-- Understanding and appreciation of the wide range of cultural influences that have shaped their own heritage and those of others - Willingness to participate in and respond positively to artistic, musical, sporting and cultural opportunities - Interest in exploring, improving understanding of and showing respect for different faiths and cultural diversity and the extent to which they understand, accept, respect and celebrate diversity, as shown by their tolerance and attitudes towards different religious, ethnic and socio-economic groups in the local, national and global communities.
+- Understanding and appreciation of the wide range of cultural influences that have shaped their own heritage and those of others. - Willingness to participate in and respond positively to artistic, musical, sporting and cultural opportunities. - Interest in exploring, improving understanding of and showing respect for different faiths and cultural diversity and the extent to which they understand, accept, respect and celebrate diversity. - Tolerance and attitudes towards different religious, ethnic and socio-economic groups in the local, national and global communities.